 TIVOLI: the making of a Dance Musical

-26 min documentary, produced and directed by Philippe Charluet.
-Network: ABC TV (Australia)
+28 min documentary, produced and directed by Philippe Charluet.
+Broadcast: ABC TV (Australia)

 This documentary follows the making of a Graeme Murphy’s dance musical which unites the creative resources of Australia’s two premiere dance companies, the Australian Ballet and the Sydney Dance Company.
 Through its process and with its creators and artists, we pay tribute to the rich heritage of the Tivoli Circuit – an era of variety theatre which helped to shape Australia’s cultural identity, from the 1890’s until the last show in 1966…

-There is an element of nostalgia to the production as the actress Toni Lamond recalls her experiences and laments the loss of opportunity for today’s live variety acts.
-But any nostalgia and sadness is mixed with happiness as some of the original Tivoli dancers travel back to the rehearsal room to re tell, and relive, their glory days with all the young dancers involved.
+There is an element of nostalgia to the production as actress Toni Lamond recalls her experiences and laments the loss of opportunity for today’s live variety acts.
+But any nostalgia and sadness is mixed with happiness as some of the original Tivoli dancers travel back to the rehearsal room to re-tell, and relive, their glory days with all the young dancers involved.

 Graeme Murphy says, “We risked losing a whole genetic, theatrical link; a fact which became apparent when I discovered that all the current dancers had no knowledge at all of this great institution and the part that it plays in their own careers.”